metagenlab/MeSS/README.md

 Runs the Mess workflow using 10 cores.
 ## MeSS outputs
 ### Directory structure
-After running MeSS, your working directory should look like this:
+After running MeSS for two replicates of the same metagenome with single end reads, your working directory should look like this:
 ```
 ├── assembly_gz
 │   ├── assembly-accession-1.fna.gz
 │   └── assembly-accession-2.fna.gz
 ├── krona
-│   ├── sample-1-metagenome
+│   ├── metagenome-sim-rep1_single.html
-│   │   └── replicate-1-krona-plot.html
-│   └── sample-2-metagenome
-│       └── replicate-1-krona-plot.html
+│   └──  metagenome-sim-rep2_single.html
 ├── logs
 │   ├── downloads
 │   ├── filtered